agaby/darl-dev/Darl.GraphQL/md/text_replacement.md

 As I do not have a history of persistently incorrectly using permits, I feel that the rules should be consistently applied and my representation should be accepted.

 I believe that it is impossible the permits, which stated, %% incorrect_date %% were used on another day, since the last %% incorrect_date %% was clearly prior to the issue of the permit.
-It is therefore clear that this PCN was issued for a mis-stated date, making the PCN trivial and inconsistent with other offences for which the fine is issued usually.
+It is therefore clear that this PCN was issued for a mis-stated date, making the PCN trivial and inconsistent with other offenses for which the fine is issued usually.

 Furthermore, in an almost identical case, London Tribunals (formerly PATAS, Parking and Traffic Appeals Service) allowed an appeal, stating the clear precedent that this type of error is 'de minimis':